Mobile-IoT-Security-Lab/GHAST/README.md

 ## ❱ License

-This tool is available under a dual license: a commercial one required for closed source projects or commercial projects, and an AGPL license for open-source projects.
+This tool is available under AGPL license for open-source projects.

-Depending on your needs, you must choose one of them and follow its policies.
-A detail of the policies and agreements for each license type is available in the [LICENSE.COMMERCIAL](LICENSE.COMMERCIAL) and [LICENSE](LICENSE) files.
+A detail of the policy and agreements is available in the [LICENSE](LICENSE) file.

 ## ❱ Credits